MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/installation.rst

    only Linux and MacOS.
 To use G2P functionality on Windows, please set up the "Windows Subsystem For Linux" and use the Bash console to continue the instructions.

+   Also note that Kaldi binaries were built on fairly recent distributions (18.04 Ubuntu, 10.15 MacOSX Catalina).
+   These binaries may not work on your specific distribution, particularly if is it older.
+See :ref:`collect_binaries` for how to build and collect binaries on your machine for use with MFA.

 1. Install Anaconda/Miniconda (https://docs.conda.io/en/latest/miniconda.html)
 2. Create new environment via :code:`conda create -n aligner -c conda-forge openblas python=3.8 openfst pynini ngram baumwelch`